 But before you start to break out in hives …

 Relax.
 You don’t have to create a plan on your own.
 After you’ve completed your office analysis as to the type of office space you want, how many employees you have and the size of the office, etc., enlist the help of a professional CAD designer.
 The good news for you is that Arnolds has folks on staff who can help you with all of your office planning so you don’t commit any major planning faux pas (not giving employees enough space, aisles that are too narrow, creating a cubicle maze, etc.).
-Of course, if you’d prefer to go the DIY route, we’re happy to point you to some useful resources (like this article on 3 great options for office plan layout software.)
+Of course, if you’d prefer to go the DIY route, we’re happy to point you to some useful resources (like this article on .)

 Photo courtesy of University of Michigan MSIS/FlickrVisit Susan Jennings on Google+